nvmwill/nexmo-developer/_documentation/en/video/server-sdks/node.md

 ```

 To change the broadcast layout, call the `OpenTok.setBroadcastLayout()` method,
-passing in the broadcast ID and the [layout
+passing in the broadcast Id and the [layout
 type](/developer/guides/broadcast/live-streaming/#configuring-video-layout-for-opentok-live-streaming-broadcasts).

 You can set the initial layout class for a client's streams by setting the `layout` option when